 The garden honors the late Jill Griesse and her passion for daffodils, gardening and the Robbins Hunter Museum.
-The Griesse family graciously gave the museum a selection of Jill’s priceless daffodil collection.
-The museum has developed a design for the landscape that include elements required for a sanctioned American Daffodil Society (ADS) display garden in honor of Jill.
+The Griesse family graciously donated a selection of Jill’s priceless daffodil collection which began the inspiration for this special garden.
+Working with well-known landscape architect and horticulturist, Laura Burchfield, a design was developed to include elements required for a sanctioned American Daffodil Society (ADS) display garden.
+One of only 25 such gardens in the country, this designation calls attention to this important collection of bulbs and, in other seasons, the historic and modern cultivars that are planted.

-The historic garden is designed with three gardens representing three periods of significance to the house and include historic design, ornamentation, and plants from each era.
-The garden will be used to educate visitors and our community, both children and adults, about how landscape design has changed over time and facilitate new programming on historic gardens and gardening in general – such as exhibitions, classes for adults and children and bi-annual Granville garden tours.
+The historic garden is designed with three gardens representing three periods of significance to the Avery-Downer House and to include historic design, ornamentation, and plants from each era.
+The garden is used to educate visitors and the community, both children and adults, about how landscape design has changed over time and facilitate new programming on historic gardens and gardening in general, such as exhibitions, classes for adults and children and the annual Granville Garden Tour.

-A new Greek revival Performance Pavilion within the garden is an intimate gathering place and allows for small public and private (fee generating) events including private parties and weddings, lectures, musical performances and theatrical performances, partnering at times with Denison University and other county and regional entities.
+A new Greek Revival Folly, designed by classical architect William Heyer, stands prominently at the south end of the garden.
+It provides an intimate gathering place and allows for small public and private events including private parties and weddings, lectures, musical performances and theatrical performances, partnering at times with Denison University, Newark-Granville Symphony, and Central Ohio entities.

 About Jill Griesse